MSc in Infrastructure Engineering and Management: Career, Skills, Scope, Options, Outlook

 Career Path

-Graduates of an MSc in Infrastructure Engineering and Management program may find employment in a variety of industries, including consulting firms, construction companies, government agencies, and utilities.
+Graduates of an MSc in Infrastructure Engineering and Management program may find employment in various industries, including consulting firms, construction companies, government agencies, and utilities.
 Some potential career paths for these professionals include:

 • Project manager: Project managers are responsible for coordinating all aspects of an infrastructure project, including budgeting, scheduling, and risk assessment.